ClayDowling/haunted-detroit/Adventures/speed-for-the-speed-god.md

 They can expect several rounds of head start as the cultists try to follow them.
 The cultists might also be badly beaten and bruised, which could affect their driving ability.

+## Going to Ground

+The heros won't escape in a straight chase.
+Hiding for a while is a solid plan.
+A prayer to Shelby (which looks a lot like calling his garage) will summon the help of [Dagmar](../World/dagmar.md), his servant.

+Dagmar can help them up until they get the car to the garage, but not after, and Jimmy needs to be in the car when they get there.

 ## The Body On The Hood

 At some point it will be necessary to return to pick up Alice's car.
 There will be a body on the hood of the car.
 The corpse belonged to Orlando Swanson, a pimp who was killed by a former prostitute, [Syd Winters](../World/syd.md).
 By the time Alice can get back, there are cops on the scene, but the body is still there.